Southampton’s victory made sweeter after Liverpool’s cherry-picking

 In the last three seasons Southampton have sold five star players to Liverpool, racking up $115 million in transfer fees.
 Although that has obviously boosted Saints’ finances considerably and they chose to sell the players, the fact the likes of Adam Lallana, Dejan Lovren, Nathaniel Clyne and now Sadio Mane all left for Anfield left a sour taste in the mouth.

 Liverpool have been nicknamed “Liverhampton” by many Saints fans such has been the level of their pilfering in recent seasons.
-Players and managers have left Saints for Manchester United, Arsenal, Everton and Tottenham, but the way Liverpool cherry-picks Saints’ top talent each summer leaves many fuming.
+Players and managers have left Saints for Manchester United, Arsenal, Everton and Tottenham, but the way Liverpool cherry-picks Saints’ top talent each summer leaves many of their fans sick to the stomach.

-On Wednesday it was Saints who showed they’d not only plugged the gaps after selling stars but they’d beaten Liverpool fair and square over two legs, reaching the League Cup final for just the second time in their history
+On Wednesday Saints who showed they’d not only plugged the gaps after selling stars but they’d beaten Liverpool fair and square over two legs, reaching the League Cup final for just the second time in their history and securing another long-stated goal of reaching the final of a domestic cup competition.

 “We have fantastic fans, Inter Milan away with 8,000 fans was fantastic and every time and every game they come and it’s a fantastic reward for all the good work.
 It’s not finished now.
 It’s interesting of course to go to Wembley and it’s not just to participate but to win this game.
 We have time to prepare this game.”